 If the student is granted permission to withdraw, a W (Withdrawal) is entered on the record.
-If a student discontinues a course after the specified date for withdrawal and/or without permission of the Dean of the College, FW (Failure, Irregular Withdrawal) is entered on the record.
+If a student discontinues a course after the specified date for withdrawal and/or without permission of the Academic Dean, FW (Failure, Irregular Withdrawal) is entered on the record.